SurajVishwakarma333/Intent-AndroidStudio/README.md

 Steps : suppose i have to go in second activity after clicking on button of 1st activity.

 1. add Button widget in .xml file.
-    In attribute of Button1 Give onCLick and provide any name.here i am giving btn1.
+    In attribute of Button1 Give onCLick and provide any name. here i am giving btn1.
-2. In com.example.package right click on it and create second activity app->new->activity->empty activity.By doing this it will Generate 2 files. one is .java and another is .xml
+2. In com.example.package_name right click on it and create second activity app->new->activity->empty activity.By doing this it will Generate 2 files. one is .java and another is .xml

     Now create Intent in .java file to communicate between Activity1 to Activity2

         Intent intent = new Intent(this,Activity2.class); //here providing 2 parameters first is context(to whom) and second is destination(to where) name.